Bausch + Lomb Allergiflash eye drops

 Do not use this medicine if you notice any visible signs of deterioration.

 Do not dispose of any medicines via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines you no longer use.
-These measures will help protect the environment.
-6. CONTENTS OF THE PACK AND OTHER INFORMATION
+These measures will help to protect the environment.

-· The active ingredient is:
+· The active substance is:

-Levocabastine.................................................................................................................
+Levocabastine..................................................................................................................
 0.05 g

 as levocabastine hydrochloride

-Per 100 mL of solution
+For 100 mL of solution

 · The other ingredients are: Hydroxypropylbetadex, monosodium phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water.

-LABORATOIRE CHAUVIN
+CHAUVIN LABORATORY

 416 RUE SAMUEL MORSE – CS 99535